isetbio/RemoteDataToolbox/README.md

  * reading and publishing artifacts with Maven metadata
  * client-side caching of artifacts

-The RemoteDataToolbox distribution includes the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) which means you don't have to install Gradle yourself.
-It just happens.
+The RemoteDataToolbox distribution includes the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) which means you don't have to install Gradle yourself -- it happens automatically.

 ### Archiva Queries
 Also includes utilities for querying the repository.
 These assume that the Maven repository is running [Archiva](https://archiva.apache.org/index.cgi) because they rely on Archiva's RESTful API.
 On the client side, these utilities use Matlab's `webread()` function.
 These take care of: